noodlewerk/NWLogging/README.md

 There are many ways to link with NWLogging in Xcode.
 You can for example run the NWLoggingUniversal target, which outputs a `libNWLogging.a` in the project root.
 By simply dragging this file into your application sources, Xcode will do all the configuration for you.
 Alternatively you can add the NWLogging project to your workspace and link with `libNWLogging.a` directly.

 Next, you should add the library header files to your project.
-Again, there are severa ways to to this.
+Again, there are several ways to to this.
 For example by adding all header files to your application's sources.
 A convenient way to include the main `NWLogging.h` header in your project, is by referencing it in your Prefix Header file (`.pch`).
 For example:

     #ifdef __OBJC__
         #import <UIKit/UIKit.h>